sheelmorjaria/clone-metro/README.md

 Step by step instructions for deploying to S3 using localstack.

-1)npm run build (then move dist folder to my-site fodler)
+1)npm run build (then move dist folder to my-site folder)

 2)docker compose up -d